Suku Mentawai Cultural Education Foundation

-Suku Mentawai, which translated into English means Indigenous Mentawai or Mentawai clans-people, works in support of the indigenous Mentawai community’s desire to re-establish connection with their Mentawai cultural and environmental education.
+Suku Mentawai, which translated into English means Indigenous Mentawai or Mentawai clans-people, works in support of their Indigenous community’s desire to re-establish connection with their Mentawai cultural and environmental education.

 To improve long-term health and wellbeing by supporting the integration of indigenous knowledge and understanding within the day-to-day education of the local Mentawai community.